JuliaLang/julia/doc/stdlib/base.rst

    Assign to the pointer ``p[i] = x`` or ``*p = x``, making a copy of object x into the memory at p.

+.. function:: pointer(a[, index])

+   Get the native address of an array element.
+Be careful to ensure that a julia reference to ``a`` exists as long as this pointer will be used.

+.. function:: pointer(type, int)

+   Convert an integer to a pointer of the specified element type.

+.. function:: pointer_to_array(p, dims[, own])

+   Wrap a native pointer as a Julia Array object.
+The pointer element type determines the array element type. ``own`` optionally specifies whether Julia should take ownership of the memory, calling ``free`` on the pointer when the array is no longer referenced.

 Errors
 ------